Bloomington salutatorian to pursue nursing career

 Gomez plans to earn her nursing degree, but plans more than that.
 She would like to attend medical school and eventually open up her own practice.

-In addition to her studies, Gomez served on the school's volleyball, softball and track teams as well as cheerleading.
+In addition to her studies, Gomez served on the school’s volleyball, softball and track teams as well as was a cheerleader.

 She said what she liked best at the school was how welcome the staff made her feel.